vitormcruz/tome/README.md

 	            - #(  "examples" )
 	            - #(    ....     )

-    run: [ "A block containing the implementation for the given scenario outline it will be called once for each example" ]
+    run: [ "A block containing the implementation for the given scenario outline.
+            It will be called once for each example" ]
 ```

 The acceptance criteria "Users Must be at Major Age to be Registered" have very similar examples, so let's take advantage of the Scenario Outline: